asifRaeesIqbal/fleetcar-test/README.md

 History is also not required.

 Full documentation or any standard of coding style is totally dependant on the developer.

+The react UI is not fully comprehensive, and lacks some functionality to make it a complete app.

 ## Running the application